 ARCHER, William George.
 11.2.1907 — 6.3.1979.
 British Ethnologist and Art Historian of India.
 In India 1931-48, then at the Victoria and Albert Museum.
 Son of William A., educated at Strand School.
 Studied history at Cambridge (Emmanuel College) and aspired for a good position in Whitehall, but poor success (bad handwriting) at the Home and I.C.S.
 Examination changed his plans.
 In 1931 he came to India for I.C.S., was posted in Bihar and soon developed an interested in Indian things.
 Began as Sub-Divisional Officer, then 1938-39 District Magistrate in Purnea, 1939-41 Super-Intendent of the Census in Bihar, 1941-42 District Magistrate in Patna, 1942-45 Deputy Commissioner of the Santal Parganas, then 1945-46 Special Officer investigating Santal Law, and 1946-48 Additional Deputy Commissioner in the Naga Hills.
 In 1934 married with Mildred A., one son, one daughter.

-In 1948 WGA returned to England.
+In 1948 Archer returned to England.
 In 1949-59 Keeper of the Indian Section of the Victoria and Albert Museum, from 1959 Keeper emeritus.
-He began his scholarly career as Ethnologist, but in Patna interested soon in Mali and Maithili paintings, and concentrated in art history.
+He began his scholarly career as Ethnologist, but in Patna soon interested in Mali and Maithili paintings, and concentrated on art history.
 Wrote, among other works, a monumental handbook of Pahari miniatures.

 – Songs for the Bride: Wedding Rites of rural India.
 Ed. by B. S. Miller & M. Archer.
 40+181 p.
 Studies in Oriental Cultures 20.
 N. Y. 1985.